lentinj/tp-compact-keyboard/README.md

-The latter is presented here. ``tp-compact-keyboard`` is a small utility to control some features of the keyboard, most importantly to enable fn-lock.
+The latter is presented here. ``tp-compact-keyboard`` is a small utility to control some features of the keyboard, most importantly to enable FnLk.
 It only works with the bluetooth keyboard, whilst the USB keyboard accepts the same commands but not in the same way, one has to tweak the hidraw ioctls which (AFAIK) can't be done in a Bash script.